nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### Service root URL versioning ###

-Service root URLs SHALL be aligned with the GP Connect specification they were built against, specifically the [major version number](design_product_versioning.html#version-number-standard) SHALL be present in the server's Service root URL to provide a clear distinction between API versions that are incompatible (i.e. contain breaking changes) vs. backwards-compatible (i.e. contain no breaking changes).
+Service root URLs **MUST** be aligned with the GP Connect specification they were built against, specifically the [major version number](design_product_versioning.html#version-number-standard) **MUST** be present in the server's Service root URL to provide a clear distinction between API versions that are incompatible (i.e. contain breaking changes) vs. backwards-compatible (i.e. contain no breaking changes).

-Provider systems SHALL publish Service root URLs for major versions of FHIR APIs in the Spine Directory Service in the following format:
+Provider systems **MUST** publish Service root URLs for major versions of FHIR APIs in the Spine Directory Service in the following format:

 {% include callout.html content="`https://[FQDN of FHIR Server]/[ODS_CODE]/[FHIR_VERSION_NAME]/[GPC_MAJOR_VERSION]/[PROVIDER_ROUTING_SEGMENT]`" %}